 - Last-mile service delivery points: Campaigns can also be launched through the vast networks of citizen-facing outlets developed to deliver products and services to the rural population, such as Citizen Services Centres (CSCs), Public Distribution System (PDS) dealers, fertilizer dealers, and self-help groups, among others.
 MGNREGA work sites can also be used for this purpose.

-- Through reminders and telephonic calls: Health personnel like Community Health Officers (CHOs), Block Community Process Managers (BCPMs), and ANMs may be deployed to speak to hesitant clients through phone calls to motivate and convince them to get vaccinated.
+- Through reminders and telephone calls: Health personnel like Community Health Officers (CHOs), Block Community Process Managers (BCPMs), and ANMs may be deployed to speak to hesitant clients through phone calls to motivate and convince them to get vaccinated.

 - Through community influencers: Community influences like religious and community leaders, gram pradhans, panch, and ward members, among others, may be identified and engaged with.
 They can play a critical role in influencing the vaccine-hesitant group.

-Informal IEC channels
+Above-the-line IEC channels

 Incentives can play a key role in motivating people to take vaccines.
 These may be in the form of financial incentives or non-financial incentives.